YJazzar/Electron-MediaPlayer/README.md

 # Next action items:
-- Rename the temporary div for MediaPlayer (that is under PlayerPanel.jsx).
-- Rename MediaPlayer.jsx to ResponsivePlayer.jsx (or any other suitable name).
 - Make a new js file under ```fileOperations/``` to extract a file path
 - Add new columns in the table to show more useful info (such as file extensions and time length of each file).
 - Filter out the files whenever they are imported so only media files are kept